notacouch/notacouch.com/blog/poly.edu-2004-semantic-markup-4th-gen-browsers.md

     alt="Screenshot of poly.edu's new all.css, shows helpful comments for future maintainers" class="figure__img figure--img--body__img"
   /></a>
   <figcaption>&ldquo;Pixel Perfect&rdquo;, reads the opening comment of the new <a href="https://web.archive.org/web/20040806043029/http://www.poly.edu/all.css">all.css</a>.
-Its source is a treasure trove of comments.
-Firefox was Firebird!</figcaption>
+Its comments are documentation for future maintainers.</figcaption>
 </figure>

+<aside class="tangent">Mozilla Firefox was Firebird! <em>I</em> don&rsquo;t even remember that.</aside>

 To accommodate other browsers in other platforms including Mac IE5 required the use of CSS hacks.
 There's a myriad of odd behaviors when it came to parsing comments and characters between them.
 Getting the right combination of targeted browser hacks and ordering of CSS declarations was also key to getting all the browsers to play well together.

 ## The impact?
 This is the way... of the future

-You'll have a hard time using the Wayback Machine to try and find the version of this homepage before May 2004.
+I'm not sure if you can find the previous version of this homepage using the Wayback Machine.
 The user agent sniffing solution somehow caused redirecting to ww*2*.poly.edu for such bots.
-This revamped homepage deprecated the code splitting, redirects, and reduced the load of transfer via less markup, smaller stylesheet, optimized images for web, and worked around the memory leaks for both ColdFusion and Oracle.
+This revamped homepage deprecated the source splitting, redirects, and reduced the load of transfer via less markup, smaller stylesheet, optimized images for web, and worked around the memory leaks for both ColdFusion and Oracle.
 The first person these results made very, very happy was our sys admin.
 We saved tons of bandwidth both in our intranet and what was being served publicly.
 Last but not least the page loaded consistently faster and had less jank on menu hovers.
 Being a pivotal snapshot in the Wayback Machine is proof in the pudding of the impact the code change had.

 As great as all that was, the real impact was about the future.
-While another tech university was literally writing the standards, we remained far behind.
+While another tech university was literally writing web standards, we remained far behind.
 This primordial proof of concept of semantic markup and CSS set a very strong precedent for the university.
-This immediately gave my opinions weight enough to be utilized for research and the behind-the-scenes voice in board meetings determining their web presence in the coming years.
-Evangelism went against the grain, a later employer once circled around me when I was alone in the office, "You better be right about this [CSS], Abed.
+This immediately gave my opinions weight enough to be utilized for research and a behind-the-scenes voice in board meetings about the direction of their web presence in coming years.
+Evangelism went against the grain, an employer once circled around me when I was alone in the office, "You better be right about this [CSS], Abed.
 You better be right."
-I stayed my course, which helped tear away at the division of departments until they ultimately unified under a single, modern poly.edu.
+I stayed my course, which I like to think helped the divided departments ultimately unite under a single, modern <a>poly.edu</a>.